songhieng/URLNet/README.md

-Below is a “cook-book” style guide you can follow to reproduce **URLNet: Learning a URL Representation with Deep Learning for Malicious URL Detection**.
-Every numbered section corresponds to one of your requested items.

----

 ### 1 .
 High-level goal & contributions

 URLNet proposes an **end-to-end CNN that learns both character-level and word-level representations of URLs** to detect malicious links.